The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/7-connecting-to-postgres.md

   return rows[0] || null;
 };

-// DELETE — removes a row and returns it, or null if not found const deleteUser = async (user_id) => {
+const deleteUser = async (user_id) => {
   const { rows } = await pool.query(
     'DELETE FROM users WHERE user_id = $1 RETURNING *',